-If a passenger has scheduled a trip with Access and no longer needs the ride, they must cancel by calling access dispatch by 6PM the day before their scheduled ride.
-Passengers who do not call by 6PM the day before their scheduled ride will be considered a "late cancel."
-Passengers who are not ready for their ride within 5 minutes and/or do not take the scheduled ride will be considered a "no show."
+If a passenger has scheduled a trip with Access and no longer needs the ride, they must cancel by calling Access dispatch at least one (1) hour before their scheduled ride.
+Passengers who do not call at least one (1) hour before their scheduled ride will be considered a "late cancel".
+Passengers who are not ready for their ride and/or do not take the scheduled ride if the vehicle arrives within their confirmed pick up window, will be considered a "no show".
 Trips missed by the individual for reasons beyond his or her control shall not be considered a no show or a late cancel.
 Passengers who have a no show or late cancel will be notified in writing.

 The No Show Policy is intended to encourage riders to call in advance and cancel unneeded trip reservations.
 Passengers who continually fail to cancel or take the scheduled rides are reserving capacity that could be available to another passenger.

 When a letter is received by a passenger, they may call the Superintendent of Access Springfield at (217) 747-1247 with any questions regarding that trip or to appeal the trip's status as a "no show".